 Cold brew coffee (also commonly referred to as cold press coffee) has been around for a few years now, but it’s still pretty misunderstood because the brewing process and final coffee are so different.
 In fact, cold brew coffee sometimes tastes so different that you may not even guess it’s coffee if you didn’t already know.

 The main difference?
-You’re making the coffee with cold water.
+You’re making the coffee with cold water and steeping for extended periods of time.

 The Best Gear and Technique for Cold Brew Coffee

 Making cold brew coffee is incredibly simple.
-Basically, all you do is immerse coarse coffee grounds in cold water, let it steep for 12+ hours, and then filter.
+Basically, all you do is immerse coarse coffee grounds in cold water, let it steep for 18+ hours, and then filter and drain.

 (We roast a medium-dark blend specifically balanced for cold brew, our Northern Lights Blend.)

-Most people use a french press as the brewing vessel, but you can really use anything from a mason jar to your bathtub (please don’t).
+Most people will purchase a Toddy home brew system to brew cold brew, but you can really use anything from a french press or mason jar to your bathtub (please don’t).
 For filtering, the easiest thing to use is a pour over cone and paper coffee filter.

 Cold brewing, because it uses cold water, creates a final brew that’s chemically different from hot coffee.
 Like with iced pour over coffee, those aromatic compounds stay in the coffee and boost the flavor.
 Unlike iced pour over coffee, the cold water brewing results in less acidity and bitterness—up to 66% less!